rakib151p/Django-React-Todo-application/README.md

 # Django-React-Todo-application
-This is a assignment task for Gigatech Apprentice – Software Development Position <br>
+This is a Basic To-Do application developed using Django rest framework and React <br>

 # Technology Stack overview
 **Backend:** Django <br>